Photonsters/anycubic-photon-docs/FAQ.md

 ## ACKNOWLEDGMENTS

 ### Where did all this information come from?
-Most of the information, insights, tips and tricks were gleaned from posts by the helpful members of the [Anycubic Photon Printer Owners Group](https://www.facebook.com/groups/1194619320682708), verified and curated by the Photonsters team.
-Special thanks goes out to Flint Read for his invaluable "Photon Guide & Tips" from which formed the core of this FAQ.
+Most of the information, insights, tips and tricks were gleaned from posts by the helpful members of the [Anycubic Photon Printer Owners Group](https://www.facebook.com/groups/1194619320682708), tested, verified and curated by the Photonsters team.
+Special thanks goes out to Flint Read for his invaluable "Photon Guide & Tips" from which formed the initial core of this FAQ.